-Their father, famous former quarterback Archie Manning, was asked if he
+Their father, famous former quarterback Archie Manning, was asked if he planned to attend.

 "Of course," he said.